 - joints that feel warm to the touch or are red

-- pain that lasts more than two hours after exercise or worsens at night
+- pain that lasts more than 2 hours after exercise or worsens at night

-If the pain persists, resist the temptation to mask it with painkillers, Bell says.
+If the pain persists, resist the temptation to mask it with pain medication, Bell says.
 You want to find out the underlying cause of the problem and fix it.

-She also advises you to resist the urge to back off exercise altogether.
+She also advises people with knee osteoarthritis to resist the urge to back off exercise altogether.
 After consulting your doctor, you should get moving again with an exercise regimen that’s tailored for you.